 After passing some green railings bear left up a slope, and cross the next road (Roundhead Drive).
 Continue ahead, passing a play area on the right.
 Follow the path as it winds through the play areas (do not bear left towards the road), continuing down towards a barrier.
 Leave the park here to enter a cul-de-sac (Harrison Place).
 Walk to the end and turn left into the next road (Roundhead Drive) to then reach a T-junction and a post box.
 Turn right here (Cromwell Avenue) for only a few yards before turning left to cross the road and join a path between house numbers 33 and 35.

 At a T-junction turn right into a road (Berkeley Road) to go past Cavalier Road and soon turn left onto a path alongside house number “Four”.
 Bear left past a grass square, across the top of a road until you reach a T-junction in the path and turn left.
 Bear immediately right past a grass square signposted ‘Cavalier Road’, continuing straight along this path, crossing over another road (Ormond Road – not signed) and past another grass square signed Hamilton Road.
 A little further on reach a humped green where you will find a tree stump at the summit where a large solitary tree once stood.
-Take the path along the left edge of this green (i.e. with the tree on the right), bearing right to follow the footpath at a Sedgemoor Drive sign.
+Take the path along the left edge of this green (i.e. with the tree stump on the right), bearing right to follow the footpath at a Sedgemoor Drive sign.